7. Multidimensional numeric data at a glance#

 ../_images/scatter-3d-colour-5.png

-Figure 7.3 A two-dimensional scatter plot displaying three variables.#
+Figure 7.3 A two-dimensional scatter plot displaying three variables.

-We can see some tendency for the weight to be greater as both the arm and the hip circumferences increase.
+In Figure 7.3, we see some tendency for the weight to be greater as both the arm and the hip circumferences increase.

 Play around with different colour palettes.
 However, be wary that every 1 in 12 men (8%) and 1 in 200 women (0.5%) have colour vision deficiencies, especially in the red-green or blue-yellow spectrum.
 For this reason, some diverging colour maps might be worse than others.

+Luckily, it is where mathematics comes to our rescue.
+With some more knowledge and intuitions, and this book helps us develop them, it will be easy[5] to consider a generic \(m\)-dimensional space, and then assume that, say, \(m=7\) or \(42\).
 This is exactly why data science relies on automated methods for knowledge/pattern discovery.
-Thanks to them, we can identify, describe, and analyse the structures that might be present in the data, but cannot be perceived with our imperfect senses.
+Thanks to them, we can identify, describe, and analyse the structures that might be present in the data, but cannot be experienced with our imperfect senses.

 Note

 7.4.3.
-Scatter plot matrix (pairs plot)#
+Scatter plot matrix (pairs plot)

 def pairplot(X, labels, bins=21, alpha=0.1):